Cam12354/JointMotionAnalysis/README.md

 This Github will server as a repository/tracker of current REU Work done by Cameron Jones.

-heatmap_ait.py - serves as a voxel-based heatmap approach launch_ait.py - serves as a joint motion heatmap appraoch
+heatmap_ait.py - serves as a voxel-based heatmap approach launch_ait.py - serves as a joint motion heatmap appraoch using Pyplot for intuitive side by side visualizations

+feel free to email me @ jcamero@umich.edu for any questions!